ramya-dotnetdev/OnDealer/README.md

  # DealerOn
-Coding exercise for a mars rover.
+Coding exercise for a mars rover problem.

 A simple two-dimensional coordinate grid is mapped to the plateau to aid in rover navigation.
 Each point on the grid is represented by a pair of numbers X Y which correspond to the number of points East or North, respectively, from the